-Machine Embroidery Stabilizer Guide + FREE Printable Chart
+Machine Embroidery Stabilizer Guide (FREE Printable Chart)

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
-Please read full disclosure for more information.
+I sometimes receive free products for review.
+Please read disclosure for more information.

 Choosing an appropriate machine embroidery stabilizer is one of the most confusing aspects of machine embroidery.

-While this admittedly worked for more than it probably should have, I soon learned picking the best embroidery stabilizer made a huge difference in my finished project.
+When I started embroidering, I thought I could just put tearaway stabilizer on the back of all projects and have things turn out perfectly.
+While this admittedly worked for more than it probably should have, I soon learned picking the best embroidery stabilizer made a massive difference in my finished project.

 I’ll start by describing the different types of stabilizers and their uses, and at the end of this post, I have a free machine embroidery chart printable for you to laminate as a cheat sheet.